Last Updated

 - 2023 Arbitration Orders – Link1, Link2, Link3, Link4, & Link5

-- These rulings, spanning nearly two decades, illustrate how millions of taxpayer dollars poured into DBPR oversight have failed to resolve even basic enforcement issues.
+- These rulings, spanning nearly two decades, illustrate how millions of taxpayer dollars poured into DBPR oversight have appears to have failed to resolve even basic enforcement issues.

 This timeline forms the basis for our upcoming federal referral and policy reform petition.